Endogenous Attention and the Spread of False News: Related Literature

-In our model, inattention plays a central role in the sharing of false content. \textcite{pennycook2021shifting} claims that inattention to veracity is one of the key mechanisms leading users to share false political stories, and that shifting users' attention to accuracy significantly increases the accuracy of the content they share. \textcite{pennycook2020fighting} finds similar results in the context of information about COVID-19.
+In our model, inattention plays a central role in the sharing of false content. \textcite{pennycook2021shifting} argues that inattention to veracity is a key reason that users share false stories.
+Using survey and field experiments on Twitter (now X), it demonstrates that there is a discrepancy between users' stated preferences for accuracy and their observed sharing behavior, and that interventions designed to shift users’ attention toward accuracy significantly improve the quality of the content they subsequently share.